agradus/OpenLdocs/docs/documentation/guides/webstudio_user_guide.md

 1. To save the changes, click **Save** ![](webstudio_guide_images/065a365a7725869b00c56a0709886a2e.png).

+**Notes:** The 'Included Methods' and 'Excluded Methods' fields allow to set method filters.
+For more information, refer to the [Rule Services and Customization Guide > Dynamic Interface Support](https://openldocs.readthedocs.io/en/latest/documentation/guides/rule_services_usage_and_customization_guide/#dynamic-interface-support)

 #### Comparing and Reverting Module Changes

 OpenL Tablets WebStudio allows comparing module versions and rolling back module changes against the specific date.